 Host a sweepstakes or giveaway

 According to one research, 55% of shoppers said they need an incentive or reward to write reviews.
 Hence, throw review sweepstakes, where each review counts as an entry.
-Furthermore, promote your review contest by including it on your website, email newsletters and social media channels.
+Furthermore, promote your giveaway by including it on your website, email newsletters and social media channels.

 Include your review request on the product packaging